 When a youth fails to comply with conditions in an order and a youth probation officer decides not to send a report to Crown Counsel, the youth probation office is required to consult with a supervisor.
-A similar process applies when the youth violates conditions of supervision in the community or a conditional supervision order.
-The intended outcomes are that youth are held accountable in ways that take into consideration both the circumstances surrounding the breaches or violations and to support public safety.
+A similar process applies when the youth violate conditions of supervision in the community or a conditional supervision order.
+The intended outcomes are that youth are held accountable in ways that take into consideration both the circumstances surrounding the breaches or violations and public safety.

 The standard requires a youth probation officer to record in the youth's file the circumstances of the breach or violation, the content of the consultation with a supervisor, and the rationale for the decision not to initiate the enforcement process.
-The policy related to non-enforcement of breaches and violations applies to all order types, which could result in a high number of consultations per file, depending on the youth's behaviour, maturity level, peer group, mental health, court history, etc. Holding youth accountable in ways that take into consideration the circumstances surrounding the breach or violation and to support public safety can be challenging.
+The policy related to non-enforcement of breaches and violations applies to all order types, which could result in a high number of consultations per file, depending on the youth's behaviour, maturity level, peer group, mental health, court history, etc. Holding youth accountable in ways that take into consideration the circumstances surrounding the breach or violation and public safety can be challenging.
 Documenting the decision and rationale for non-enforcement demonstrates that this challenge is being thoughtfully addressed.

-In one third of the files in which breaches or violations of orders were not enforced by youth probation officers, the practice analysts found that consultations with supervisors occurred.
+Of the files pertaining to non-enforcement of breaches and violations of court orders, more than one third had all the required consultations with supervisors documented.
+Almost all the remaining files had no documentation that consultations with supervisors had occurred.
 When applying this measure, the practice analysts read all entries in the CORNET Client Logs, noting breaches and violations, and looked for corresponding consultations when no enforcement actions were taken.